HuggingPretzel/Windows-Adobe-RPC/README.md

 # Windows-Adobe-RPC
 Discord RichPrescence for Adobe After Effects

-This is my version of Discord Rich Prescene for Adobe apps inspired by [smoke/adobe_rpc](https://github.com/smokes/adobe-rpc)
+This is my version of Discord Rich Prescene for Adobe apps written in Java inspired by [smoke/adobe_rpc](https://github.com/smokes/adobe-rpc)

 Currently only supports Adobe After Effects on Windows Mac support soon